Preserve Eyesight with Sunglasses that Protect Your Eyes from harmful UV rays

 The Vision Council’s VisionWatch survey of more than 10,000 adults found:

-- Only 1/3 of adults routinely wear sunglasses when they go outside.
+- Only one third of adults routinely wear sunglasses when they go outside.

-- 42% of adults believe the misconception that darker sunglasses provide better UV protection.
+- 42 percent of adults believe the misconception that darker sunglasses provide better UV protection.

-- Only 44% of adults are concerned with UV protection when buying sunshades.
+- Only 44 percent of adults are concerned with UV protection when buying sunshades.

-- 1/3 of adults have experienced symptoms as a result of prolonged UV exposure.
+- One third of adults have experienced symptoms as a result of prolonged UV exposure.

-According to eye care professionals, your sunglasses should block 99% to 100% of UV rays and absorb most high-energy visible (HEV) rays.
+According to eye care professionals, your sunglasses should block 99 to 100 percent of UV rays and absorb most high-energy visible (HEV) rays.
 How will you know which sunglasses block the right amount of UV rays?
 Remember the phrase, “If you got it, flaunt it”?
 Manufacturers will usually flaunt UV protection.

 Sunglass labels, stickers and product descriptions usually advertise UV protection and its percentage.